9 ways Amazon’s Good Omens TV series is different from the book

 Good Omens’ TV adaptation faithfully follows the zany and devilishly humorous blueprint established by the novel’s co-authors, Neil Gaiman and Terry Pratchett.

-Reams of dialogue are copied virtually word-for-word from the supply textual content, whereas the collection showrunner is definitely Gaiman himself; he has beforehand spoken about defending components of the e-book written by the late Pratchett.
+Reams of dialogue are copied nearly word-for-word from the supply textual content, whereas the sequence showrunner is definitely Gaiman himself; he has beforehand spoken about defending components of the guide written by the late Pratchett.

 *WARNING: spoilers forward for Amazon’s Good Omens*

-Nevertheless, in any display screen adaptation there are going to be adjustments, and Good Omens isn’t any exception: there are some welcome additions (we’re you, Jon Hamm), some characters left on the reducing ground, and an incident in the course of the finale involving a bath of holy water…
+Nevertheless, in any display screen adaptation there are going to be modifications, and Good Omens is not any exception: there are some welcome additions (we’re taking a look at you, Jon Hamm), some characters left on the reducing flooring, and an incident through the finale involving a tub of holy water…

 - Amazon’s Good Omens overview: “A devilishly funny love letter to the book”